nithvijay/card-game/README.md

 Then, go to `localhost:3000` to see the website

 > The container environment still needs work.
-The anonymous volumes used do not get deleted, so `docker system purge --volumes` needs to be done every once in a while.
+The anonymous volumes used do not get deleted, so `docker volume prune` needs to be done every once in a while.

 ## Things to do:
 - [x] Create Container environment